joleys/niko-home-control-II/README.md

 Please make sure that the IP of the connected controller / hub does not change.
 If the IP changes you will need to remove and re-add the integration.

+### I see a lot of "Report Instant Usage re-enabled" messages in the log

+This will only appear in the logs if you have set your log-level to `debug`.

+The Electricity Metering module (with clamp), Energy Home, NHC Zigbee Smart plug and Generic Zigbee Smart plug only report their power usage for 30 seconds when the "Report Instant Usage" is enabled.
+So as soon as it becomes disabled this integration re-enables it.

 ## Development

 ### Adding support for new Device models